 Where is the Best Place to Buy Cut Flower Seeds?

 You can buy cut flower seeds at your local garden centre or from online seed companies.
 If you don’t care too much about specific varieties and colours, it’s fine to pick up whatever you find at a garden centre or even a big box store.

-If you’re looking for specific specialty colours or the prettiest flowers to blow up your IG feed, you’ll probably need to order online.
+You’ll probably need to order online if you’re looking for specific specialty colours or the prettiest flowers to blow up your IG feed.
+Looking for places to shop?
 I’ve compiled a list of the best places to buy seeds for a cutting garden in Canada, the US, and Europe.

 The Best Annual Cut Flower Seeds for Beginners

 With all that out of the way, here are my favourite easy-to-grow cut flowers that are perfect for beginners.
 At the end of the list, I’ll also include others which I think you should avoid, either because they have really long days to maturity or are difficult to grow.